 Platting is a process used to create or modify individual parcels of property.
 You need to submit a platting land use application for a:

-We require electronic applications for all platting projects, except for full subdivisions.
+We require electronic applications for all platting projects.
 You can use the Seattle DCI Project Portal to submit your electronic plans.

 Your project may require State Environmental Policy Act (SEPA) review if you are subdividing property within or near the following environmentally critical areas:

 We charge an hourly review fee based on our Fee Subtitle.
 You need to pay a minimum fee when you submit your land use application.
 After we accept your application, we will send you a monthly invoice for all review time completed in that billing cycle.
 If you do not pay your invoice, we will stop reviewing your project.

 How long it takes us to review your project depends on how complex it is.
-Our ability to review your project depends on:
+The time it takes us to review your project depends on:

 Find your property information.
 Research your site to help you plan your project.

 Determine other requirements for your project.
 Research the Seattle Municipal Code (SMC) to determine standards that will apply to your proposal.